Are you looking for a Church that:

 We hope you will come and join us on this journey.

-Prior to Covid, Oakbrook's food ministry served over 140 families a week at the church.
-When Covid hit, Oakbrook transitioned to a delivery-only program focusing on food insecure families in the Herndon/Reston community.
-As a result, Oakbrook has been delivering food to over 120 families a week for almost a year.
-In 2020, Oakbrook delivered over 4,000 boxes of food, as well as holiday meals and toys, to families in our community.
+During the COVID pandemic, Oakbrook had transitioned to a delivery-only program in order to best protect the volunteers and the food recipients from the virus.
+For almost fifteen months Oakbrook delivered food to over 120 families a week.
+In 2020 alone, Oakbrook delivered over 4,000 boxes of food, as well as holiday meals and toys, to families in our community.

 A key element of Oakbrook’s food ministry— and ministry in general— involves working cooperatively with individuals and organizations that are genuinely committed to helping others.
 In addition to collaborating with the Barbera Foundation and local faith communities, Oakbrook’s food ministry has partnered with the Fairfax County Health Department to provide food for families that need to be quarantined, as well as families who are fleeing domestic violence.